 To match up data from Amazon to InventoryLab you should always check your Date Range Summary report instead of sales reports or sales dashboard.

-First, visit Seller Central and click on Reports.
-Select Payments from the dropdown box
+First, visit Seller Central and click Reports, then select Payments from the dropdown box.

-If you need to get a transaction summary, in the case of an audit or as requested by support, make sure you select TRANSACTION instead of SUMMARY before clicking Generate.
+Note: If you need to get a transaction summary, in the case of an audit or as requested by an InventoryLab Customer Champion to help troubleshoot issues, make sure you select "Transaction" instead of "Summary" before clicking "Generate."

-Your report will now be In Progress.
-Give it a moment and click the Refresh link
+Your file will be In Progress.
+Give it a moment and click the Refresh link.

-You will now be able to click Download to download the Date Range Summary in .pdf format
+Once available, you'll be able to click Download to download the Date Range Summary report to your computer.

-You should then be able to compare the Income and Expenses areas of InventoryLab using the collapsable headers to the same sections on the Date Range Summary report
+You should then be able to compare the Income and Expenses areas of the Profit & Loss report using the collapsable headers to the same sections on the Date Range Summary report.
+(You can also save the Profit & Loss report as a .CSV file to your computer by clicking "Export" to compare.)

 Areas you can compare: